Posts by Country

 Stefan is a hard-working guy.
 He spends a lot of time driving around meeting clients and doing odd jobs for them.
 Like me, he can pick up as much or as little work as he's in the mood to do.
 Another nice thing about his work is that he is able to help me pay for my visits.
 It seems that every time I go to visit, he's got another job with which I am able to help.
 During this particular visit, I raked in probably about as much as I had spent over the last couple weeks of travel.
 Not a bad arrangement!
 After a long day of moving furniture, we headed back to his town to have a very enjoyable dinner at the home of our friend Pascal.

 The next day, I swapped out the battery on my motorbike with the one that I had bought in Spain.
 Then, after a quick oil change, the old thing started up as well as if I hadn't left it sitting in a shed for the last year!
-I was quite relieved because the last time I had ridden it, the old beast had just about every problem you can imagine.
+I was quite relieved because the last time I had ridden it, the old beast had just about every problem you can imagine (problems that would only get worse).
 As a few mechanics had warned me, these problems were signals of the bike's imminent demise.
 Of course, I only required short-term functionality, so no worries!

 After my great success with reviving the motorbike, we all had lunch at Stefan's outdoor lounge area overlooking his town, Brittnau.
 The following day, I packed up my gear in preparation for my ride up toward Stuttgart.